zhoubot/pyCircuit/pyc/mlir/README.md

 ## Build

+Recommended: build from the repo root via top-level `CMakeLists.txt` (see `README.md`).

+You can also build this subproject standalone if you already have an LLVM+MLIR build/install.

-This assumes an existing `~/llvm-project/build-mlir` containing MLIR.
+This example assumes an existing `~/llvm-project/build-mlir` containing MLIR.

 ```bash
 cmake -G Ninja -S pyc/mlir -B pyc/mlir/build \